AnuvabSen1/Research_Internships_Database/README.md

-# Research Internships for btech students
+# Research Internships for B-tech students

 #### This is a non-exhaustive list of opportunities available to Undergraduate students.
 Many of these positions are only focussed towards Indian students.

 I am making this list as an attempt to fill the void of any such open source list.
 Your contribution is vital to keep the list up-to-date for future students to use.
 Hence it's a humble request to each user to contribute any new opportunity you discover and update the old ones.
 Without updation, the web-links will break, and the list will become futile!
-I'll make sure that any such modification in the `README.md` raised as an issue or submitted as a pull request be timely reviewed and added.
+I'll make sure that any such modification in the `README.md` raised as an issue or submitted as a pull request be timely reviewed and added in the repository.

 The following are some global research internship positions:

 1. [MITACS Globalink](https://www.mitacs.ca/en/programs/globalink/globalink-research-internship), for research positions in Canada.
 2. [NASA - CalTech Summer Undergraduate Research Fellowship (SURF)](https://www.jpl.nasa.gov/edu/intern/apply/caltech-summer-undergraduate-research-fellowship/), for research positions at Jet Propulsion Laboratory, California Institute of Technology.
 3. [Research fellowship at ETH Zurich](https://www.inf.ethz.ch/studies/summer-research-fellowship.html)
 4. [Max Planck Institute for Software Systems](https://apply.mpi-sws.org/register/internship/)